-Figures 5 and 6 suggest that the displacement vector $\vec{\mathbf{p}}$ could somehow be used to compensate for the dimensional distortion in the corona.
+Figs. 4 and 5 suggest that the displacement vector $\boldsymbol{p}$ could somehow be used to compensate for the dimensional distortion in the corona.
 However, an isolated density that is, for example, cylindrical cannot know whether it represents the true center of a cylinder or simply the corona of a sphere.
-The results of the eigenanalysis for the density in a sample volume may be used in a Hough-like fashion simultaneously to vote for its own dimensionality and center of mass, as well as for possible higher-order dimensional densities whose corona it may inhabit.
-The voting takes place within ellipsoids around each sample volume.
-The axes of the ellipsoid are long in directions orthogonal to the core atom population in its density.
-Thus the ellipsoid can be expected to extend in the \vec{p} direction, which is always orthogonal to the coronal density, .
+The results of the eigenanalysis for each density may be used in a Hough-like fashion simultaneously to vote for its own dimensionality and center of mass, and for possible densities whose corona it may inhabit.
+The voting takes place within ellipsoids around each density.
+The axes of each ellipsoid are long in directions orthogonal to the core atom population in its density.
+Thus the ellipsoid can be expected to extend in the $\boldsymbol{p}$ direction, orthogonal to the core atoms.